ADevelopStudio/NavigationWithSwiftUIDemo/README.md

 3.  **Coordinator Pattern**

     -   An advanced example that combines  `NavigationStack`  with a Coordinator.
-    -   Perfect for handling more complex navigation flows (multi-screen, modal, etc.) while keeping your code organized.
+    -   Perfect for handling more complex navigation flows (multi-screen, modal, etc.) while keeping your code organised.

 ----------

 ## Testing

 The project showcases the usage of the  **new Swift Testing Framework**  to replace or complement traditional XCTest.
-Tests are organized in the  `Tests`  folder, covering:
+Tests are organised in the  `Tests`  folder, covering:

 -   **Unit Tests**  for ViewModels.
 -   **Integration Tests**  for Repository layer with Swift Concurrency.